-You can also use tracking pixels for a variety of email marketing campaigns.
+You can also use tracking pixels for a variety of email marketing campaigns and account growth.
 While they can be tools to gather marketing information about groups of consumers, they are also useful as tools to reassert the importance and relevance of your products.

 Retargeting Vs. Remarketing: Does it matter?

 Retargeting or Remarketing campaigns are essential to reminding customers that your product exists and is worthy of consideration.
 Remarketing is slightly different from retargeting.
 This type of campaign focuses on reintroducing a current product offering.
 Often with the release of new improvements and updates in order to show that your company continues to innovate.

 Remarketing campaigns work best with cross-selling and up-selling content offerings.
 And email tracking pixels offer a powerful tool for tracking these campaigns.
 When multiple products are featured as content within an email, it is useful to know which customers click which products.
 So that those customers can be included in further targeted campaigns.